Skip to main content

 $4 billion

 The University of Minnesota endowment manages approximately $4 billion supporting the state's flagship public research university.
 The portfolio includes allocations to PE, venture capital, real estate, and absolute return strategies.
 The endowment benefits from the university's strength in medical research and technology transfer, which creates deal flow visibility in healthcare and biotech venture investing.
+UMFIA, the endowment's investment manager, was formed in 1998 as a nonprofit subsidiary of the University of Minnesota Foundation.

 Focus